 - A failure to accurately diagnose a condition

 - Improper interpretation of test results

 - A botched medical procedure, such as a surgery

 - Failing to refer a patient to a specialist when necessary

-An Orlando medical malpractice attorney could provide more information about the legal definitions of malpractice.
-Attorneys could also help perform an initial evaluation of a defendant’s actions to determine if a claim may be valid.
+A Central Florida medical malpractice attorney will provide more information about the legal definitions of malpractice.
+In fact, your Orlando Attorney will also help perform an initial evaluation of a defendant’s actions to determine if a claim may be valid.

 Working to Prove Malpractice in and out of Court

 Medical science is an ever-evolving field.
 The protocols that leading doctors follow may change on a year-by-year basis.
 The effectiveness of medications could also change over time, and professionals have a duty to remain abreast of these changes.